dottjt/plastic/chapters/08-birthday.md

 And before I'm able to entertain the idea of culinary suicide for a second time, my door bell rings again.
 Confused by the melodic chime, I didn't quite know who it could be.
 Perhaps it was the police, coming to detain me for having poor taste in friends.
 An angry neighbour intent on pointing out my ethnicity to the disdain of the other diehard racists from within the building.
 I approach the door.
 It's Milo.

+### Milo Appears

 "Hi."

 I didn't know how to respond.
 As I stood there in a grave of my own silence, paralysed by a sense of disbelief which had now rapidly spiraled into an ungovernable anxiety.
-Split amongst the disconfigured emotions I'd been relaying for days, as a signal for psychological help.
+Split amongst the disconfigured emotions I'd been signaling for days, as a signal for psychological help.
 I wanted to run, but I didn't know how.
 Then her touch.
 I can feel her hand holding mine.
 Sharing our warmth together in the vast coldness of this world.
 She looks sad and afraid.
 What was happening to me?
 Had I just died?

+### Milo Acid Gift

 "I'm sorry for just showing up here out of the blue, but I couldn't stop thinking about you.
 And I knew it was your birthday today, so I got you this."
 She hands over a decorated box, characterised by its stark purple bow.
 My favourite colour.
 Inside was a birthday card which read in rabble fashion, "I'm sorry for being such a bitch.
 Love Milo. xoxo."
 And above the text, attached delicately with a single strand of tape was a sheet of acid with our names printed in cursive for the whole world to see.